Travels from: New South Wales

 In 2007, McKinnon reported for the first two seasons of the smash hit prime time show "What's Good For You", travelling extensively throughout the US.

+In 2007, McKinnon reported for the smash hit prime time show "What's Good For You", travelling extensively throughout the US.
 Prior to her move to America, McKinnon presented the 11am news, the Today show news, and often hosted the Today show.

 McKinnon moved to Sydney in 2001 from Brisbane, where she was an A Current Affair reporter, and briefly read Brisbane's edition of National Nine News with co-presenter Karl Stefanovic.
 Her career with the Nine Network started in early 1996 with the creation of Nine Gold Coast News, on which she was a reporter and the weather presenter.
 She began her television career in Rockhampton in 1993 with WIN television, before moving to Cairns with the network in 1995.